cncf/toc/proposals/incubation/opencost.md

 OpenCost is currently aligned with the following CNCF projects:
 * Helm: OpenCost has an opencost-helm-chart repository that provides a Helm chart for deploying and upgrading OpenCost installations.
 * Kubernetes: OpenCost is installed on Kubernetes and relies on Kubernetes’ APIs for aligning Kubernetes resources with allocated cloud costs.
 * Prometheus: In default installations OpenCost stores metrics in Prometheus’ time series database and uses the Prometheus node-exporter to supplement monitoring data.
+The [prometheus-opencost-exporter](https://github.com/prometheus-community/helm-charts/tree/main/charts/prometheus-opencost-exporter) has been added to the Prometheus Community Helm Charts repository.
 * Cortex: Storage option used as an alternative to Prometheus, supported by the OpenCost Helm chart.
 * Thanos: Storage option used as an alternative to Prometheus, supported by the OpenCost Helm chart and used by Kubecost with their commercial implementation.
+* Backstage: the [OpenCost Backstage plugin](https://github.com/backstage/backstage/tree/master/plugins/opencost) is included in Backstage for monitoring Kubernetes cost allocations.

 ## Future Plans

-The [External Asset Costs Working Group](https://docs.google.com/document/d/1-d-Vvy1VGHW0sXKiTjTplIUEnrElIlnfMU8sUpEehlA/edit) intends to bring support for services not directly managed by the Kubernetes infrastructure.
-Examples include network costs, monitoring, and external database services.
-Supporting AWS’ S3 object storage is the prototype under development with documentation and a new specification being developed in parallel.
-These efforts should encourage external contributors from both vendors and users.
-Initial merged patches from Grafana Labs and Microsoft are refactoring cloud providers to make it easier to introduce new billing and data sources.
+With the recent addition of direct cloud billing access with the Cloud Costs monitoring support we are targeting general cloud usage beyond just Kubernetes.
+There will be a push towards all cloud costs by adding more reporting capabilities as well as supporting running in non-Kubernetes environments through Docker or CLI deployments.

 The FinOps Foundation is participating in the development conversations as OpenCost looks to standardize on the [FinOps Open Cost and Usage Specification](https://www.finops.org/focus/) (FOCUS).
 Initial FOCUS patches have already been merged and further integration is in progress.

+Integrating carbon footprint costs through the [Cloud Carbon Footprint](https://github.com/cloud-carbon-footprint/cloud-carbon-footprint) project and Azure billing APIs is being discussed for release soon.
+This will be raised with TAG Environmental Sustainability for their feedback.

+The External Asset Costs Working Group intended to bring support for services not directly managed by Kubernetes infrastructure.
+Examples of currently untracked costs that could be linked to Kubernetes infrastructure include network costs, monitoring, and external database services.
+Initial merged patches from Grafana Labs and Microsoft refactored cloud providers to make it easier to introduce new billing and data sources.
+The initial External Asset Costs development was superseded by the Cloud Costs functionality, but will be revisited.
+These efforts should encourage external contributions from both vendors and users.

+OpenTelemetry integration has been requested and is under discussion as an publishing endpoint.

 There is a [ROADMAP.md](https://github.com/opencost/opencost/blob/develop/ROADMAP.md) and issues are tagged with "enhancement" to signify potential new features for consideration.